 Have a page for your offline location.
 Test how you attract customers to the offline store whether through a link in the header or footer of the online store.
 Anchor text ideas are: “See our showroom”, “Visit us in store”, and “Our physical locations”.

-John Lewis provide a “Our shops” link in the header that takes you to a list of their brick and mortar locations.
+John Lewis provides a “Our shops” link in the header that takes you to a list of their brick and mortar locations.

 Do not reference your online store (mystore.com) as differing from your offline store (My Store).
 Your company is one body.

-For help setting up brick and mortar locations, I recommend Bold’s Store Locator app.
+For help setting up brick and mortar locations, there’s the Bold Store Locator Map app.
 Make it clear where users must go when things are accessible in only one place.
-For example, let customers know certain products or video instructions to get the most out of their purchase, can only be accessed from the online store.
+For example, let customers know that certain products or video instructions to get the most out of their purchase, can only be accessed from the online store.

-Your customers admire a person or two.
-Get a person your audience respects to endorse your product and you will have people ready to buy before they go to your store.
+Your customers admire certain people.
+Get a person your audience respects to endorse your product and you will have people ready to buy before they visit the store.
+An endorsement can also drive branded traffic.
 Every store can use endorsements, though it works best when you develop your own product.
-Endorsements if promoted elsewhere will also drive a lot of branded traffic.

 Endorsement strategies include sending your product to the person, offering equity in the business, or working closely with a charity that appeals to the person of influence.
-Superficial endorsements you see all over Instagram are the lowest-level execution of this strategy (but they still work.)
+Superficial endorsements are the lowest-level execution of this strategy even though it can still work.

 Under Armour signed NFL athlete Tom Brady for equity in the apparel company.
 Brady wears Under Armour clothing and speaks well of the brand given any opportunity.
 SK Energy partnered with 50 Cent and the World Food Programme to provide one meal for every energy drink sold.
 The Honest Company works closely with Jessica Alba who reveals a side you rarely see that is authentic and aligned with the target audience of concerned parents.